 Among primarily undergraduate institutions, SUNY Geneseo ranks in the top 10 nationally in the number of alumni with doctorates in STEM fields.

-Geneseo students don't just excel in the classroom.
-In the 2017-18 academic year, 19 of our 20 intercollegiate athletic teams qualified for postseason play, with a record 13 earning SUNYAC Championships.
+In the 2018-19 academic year, 18 of our 20 intercollegiate athletic teams qualified for postseason play, with 10 earning SUNYAC Championships.

 How Geneseo Ranks